pseudomammal/fairmont-wiki/API-Reference.md

 #### producer

-Given an iterable or reagent, or a Promise that resolves into an iterable, reagent, or producer, and returns an appropriate producer.
-The `producer` function is idempotent, so it can be called safely on values that might already be producers and will simply return them back to the caller.
+Given a producible (that is, an iterable or reagent), or a Promise that resolves into a producible, returns a corresponding producer.
+Idempotent: if the operand is a already producer, it is simply returned.

 ##### Example